shuding/nextra/README.md

 Any change to `example/docs` will be re-rendered instantly.

 If you update the core or theme packages, a rebuild is required.
-Or you can use the watch mode for both nextra and the theme in separated terminals.
+Or you can use the watch mode for both Nextra and the theme in separated terminals.

 ## Sponsors